MatteoGioia/neuron/zettelkasten/University/Autonomous Networking/AN I - RFID.md

         - What is the standard protocol?
 Why it takes into account the Time System Efficiency?
         - What are the 2 key points of the standard protocol? (idle is better, node number)
         - How does TSA work?
 What is its SE?
-        - What is the tecnique used in BSTSA to evaluate the number of tags?
+        - What is the technique used in BSTSA to evaluate the number of tags?
 What is its TSE when the number of tags is accurate?

 ## Radio Frequency Identification